gbus/wolmgr/README.md

 # wolmgr

-Wolmgr is a web application for managing power on/off of hosts on the local network.
+Wolmgr is a web application for turning hosts on/off  from remote.
-It is based on Cherrypy to provide a restfull interface to send wol, ping or shutdown commands.
+It is based on Cherrypy to provide a restfull interface to send WOL, ping or shutdown commands.
-The commands are run by the fabric library.
+The commands are run by the fabric library (http://www.fabfile.org/).

 Power On:

-Hosts are set to be started through wake on lan.
+A wake on lan command is run on the local network.

 Power Off: